 Consume MCT Oil

-Adding MCT (medium-chain triglycerides) or coconut oil to your diet can help induce and sustain ketosis.
-Studies show it to be effective at producing the same results in participants who consumed a diet of 20% carbohydrates as those who were on a traditional ketogenic diet (1, 3).
+Adding MCT (medium-chain triglycerides) or coconut oil to your diet may help induce and sustain ketosis.
+High MCT diets may even promote ketosis at higher carb intakes than a traditional ketogenic diet (1, 3).

 BetterMe app is a foolproof way to go from zero to a weight loss hero in a safe and sustainable way!
 What are you waiting for?
 Start transforming your body now!